 While the nature of your research may be argumentative, favoring a preconceived position on the subject you are investigating will cause bias in your results.
-You will have the tendency to steer the results of your study to the direction that you want.
+You will tend to steer the results of your study in the direction that you want.

 - Stick to what your data shows.